aptise/peter_sslers/docs/General_Management_Concepts.md

   * Maps a `X509Certificate` to the ACME indicated `X509CertificateTrustChain`
   * Indicates if the association was the primary/default or an alterate
 * `X509CertificateTrustChain`
-  * Represents a chain of one or more `CertificateCA` Certificates
+  * Represents a chain of one or more `X509CertificateTrusted` Certificates
   * item 0 signed the `X509Certificate`
   * item n is typically signed by the Trust store Certificate
-* `CertificateCA`
+* `X509CertificateTrusted`
   * A root or intermediate Certificate

 When Alternate Chains are offered by the ACME server, the system will download all chains and associate them to the Certificate.

-PeterSSLers also has a tool/endpoint to handle CertificateCA "Reconciliation".
+PeterSSLers also has a tool/endpoint to handle X509CertificateTrusted "Reconciliation".

-With Reconciliation, CertificateCAs with an issuer URI (aka "Authority Information Access" URI) will have that URI downloaded, processed and enrolled into the system.
+With Reconciliation, X509CertificateTrusteds with an issuer URI (aka "Authority Information Access" URI) will have that URI downloaded, processed and enrolled into the system.
 The record pertaining to the downloaded Certificate - which may have already been in the system, will be noted with the URI the Certificate was downloaded from.